List of Marvel Comics characters: F: Freakshow

 Freakshow is the name of two characters appearing in American comic books published by Marvel Comics.

 Kevin

-In X-Force #101, a young mutant known as Kevin, nicknamed Freakshow, nearly fell to his death when attempting to impress others his age by proving that he could fly.
+In X-Force #101, a young mutant known as Kevin, nicknamed Freakshow, nearly falls to his death when attempting to impress others his age by proving that he could fly.
 This occurs when the High Evolutionary temporarily eliminates all mutant abilities.

 Genoshan

 Freakshow is one of the few survivors of the island of Genosha after the Sentinel attacks on the capital of Hammer Bay.
 Freakshow travels with Wicked and becomes an unofficial pupil of Professor X. During a skirmish with Unus the Untouchable, Xavier had Freakshow swallow the man whole.
 Because of Unus' natural force field he was unharmed, albeit shaken when Freakshow vomited him up later.
 He protects Wicked from Genoshan Magistrates, as well as taking on a worm-like form to remove the debris of the destroyed Genosha to turn it into arable land.

 After the events of the House of M, Freakshow is revealed to be one of the many mutants to lose his abilities as a result of the Scarlet Witch's decimation.
 He is with a number of Genoshan mutants, including Unus and Wicked, when the travelling Quicksilver convinces them to try the mutagenic Terrigen Mists, which had been stolen from the Inhumans.
 Freakshow regains his powers, but he is unable to change out of his large, monstrous form.
 While trapped like this, he and the other Genosha mutants are drawn into battle with the Inhumans, who are tracking down Quicksilver.
 Some time after, the effects of the mist wear off and the mutants are given medical care.